Johnny Depp: Art

 In July 2022, artwork made by Depp sold out less than a day since it debuted in the art retailer Castle Fine Art in London's Covent Garden.
 The art house hosted his "Friends & Heroes" collection, which was described as paintings of people "who have inspired him as a person".
 Among the art pieces, the names include actors Al Pacino and Elizabeth Taylor and musicians Bob Dylan and Keith Richards.
-Depp made for nearly $4 million and sold 780 prints through the art house's 37 galleries.
+Depp made nearly $4 million and sold 780 prints through the art house's 37 galleries.
 Ahead of the sale, Depp expressed his desire to display his art publicly and stated, "I've always used art to express my feelings and to reflect on those who matter most to me, like my family, friends and people I admire."
 He added, "My paintings surround my life, but I kept them to myself and limited myself.
 No one should ever limit themselves."
 All 780 pieces sold within hours, with framed individual images going for £3,950 and the complete portfolio of four images selling for £14,950.
 "This world-first release proved to be our fastest-selling collection to date, with all titles selling out in just hours", the gallery announced on Instagram.
 Speaking on behalf of fine art publishers, Washington Green Glyn Washington described Depp as a "true creative, with an extraordinary eye for detail and nuance".

 A second installment in the "Friends & Heroes" collection, this time entitled "Friends & Heroes II" was released in March 2023.
 Prints of public figures Heath Ledger, Bob Marley, River Phoenix and Hunter S. Thompson were made available for sale, as a four-piece, and signed by Depp, or sold individually.
 In July 2023, Depp unveiled an auto portrait, entitled "Five" which he had painted in 2021.
 The meaning of the number five is, according to Depp, linked the fact that he was about to enter the fifth year of a dark phase in his life.
 Depp spoke about the difficulty in creating a self-portrait, stating: "It's not the most comfortable thing doing a self-portrait.
 Although, in a weird way, almost everything you do is a self-portrait in one way or another."
 The collections were once again hosted by Castle Fine Art gallery.

 Depp opened his first art exhibition A Bunch of Stuff on October 4, 2024, at the Starrett–Lehigh Building in New York City.
 The exhibition features artworks created by Depp over many decades, with some dating back to his 20s.
 On September 30, 2024, a special preview event took place, with Depp and some of his friends and family members present, including Jim Jarmusch, Jerry Bruckheimer and Justin Bartha.